ibraheemdev/astra/README.md

 ## But Is It Fast?

 Many of the resources you'll find about thread-per-request performance are very outdated, often referencing bottlenecks from a time where [C10k](http://www.kegel.com/c10k.html) was peak scale.
-Since then, threads creation has gotten significantly cheaper and context switching overhead has been reduced drastically.
+Since then, thread creation has gotten significantly cheaper, and context switching overhead has been reduced drastically.
 Modern OS schedulers are much better than they are given credit for...

 In a realistic benchmark involving PostgreSQL and some HTML templating, Astra comes very close the Tokio throughput-wise, and an order of magnitude better in terms of latency.
 While not as performant as pure blocking I/O, Astra is fast!
 As always, you should measure your own use case, but you can expect Astra's performance to be comparable to that of Hyper running on Tokio.